designstem/projects/biomimicry/index.md

 <div style="height: 100%; display:flex; flex-direction:column; justify-content: flex-end;">

-  ## Concerning <em>Biodesign</em>?
+  ## What is <em>Biodesign</em>?

-  Biodesign, codes a product, an object, a system, assembling nature mechanisms, reproducing it through a kind of mimicry.
-Proposing ‘inventions’ that minimize impact and maximize is performance, esthetically and functionally
+  Biodesign codes a product, an object, a system, assembling nature mechanisms and reproducing them through a kind of mimicry.
+Proposing *inventions* that minimize the impact and maximize the performance, esthetics and functionality.

-  ...proposing a new **‘artificial ecology’**.
+  This means introducing a new **‘artificial ecology’**.
+See in the example below!

 </div>

 -

-<div style="height: 100%; display:flex; flex-direction:column; justify-content: flex-end; text-align: right; font-size:90%" >climbing axe modelled on the appearance<br />and efficiency of a woodpecker<br /><br /><small>Designer Franco Lodato</small></div>
+<div style="height: 100%; display:flex; flex-direction:column; justify-content: flex-end; text-align: right; font-size:90%" >A climbing axe modelled on the appearance<br />and efficiency of a woodpecker<br /><br /><small>Designer Franco Lodato</small></div>

 -